ishaq/SimplePDF/README.md

 ## Requirements

-As of this writing, SimplePDF is in Swift 2.2.1.
-Therefore you need Xcode 7.3.1 for development.
+SimplePDF is written in Swift 3.0 as of version 0.2.1.
+Therefore you need Xcode 8.0 for development.
 You can target iOS 8.0 and later.

+To use SimplePDF on previous versions of Swift, you can use a version earlier than **0.2.1**.

 ## Installation